Williams reveals 2024 livery at launch event

 Determining whether your membership site should be paid or free depends on your goals.
 If you aim to monetize your content, you should subscribe to a paid model.
 However, if you’re simply attempting to gain credibility and establish yourself as an expert and thought leader in your field, a free subscription may be right for you.

-The content you build on your membership site should be specific to your audience.
-Provide content that of value to your target audience, offering them assets they can’t live without.
 These offerings can include infographics, white papers, blogs, podcasts, and other assets that fill holes in your industry’s knowledge base or offer utility to your members.
 Again, constantly return to the question: What will my members truly value?

 Building your membership site doesn’t mean you have to be an expert coder.
 Sites like WordPress and Squarespace offer plug-ins that can help you migrate your existing site to a membership model.
 If your platform doesn’t offer plug-ins to streamline this process, consider hiring a developer to help you include a members-only section of your site.